 - 2.1 National Planning Policy is set out in the National Planning Policy Framework (NPPF) with guidance on its interpretation provided in the national Planning Practice Guidance (PPG).
-Policy relates to the need for open space, sport and recreation facilities to be provided in connection with new developments, and the protection of existing spaces and facilities from inappropriate development. - 2.2 The NPPF advises that planning policies should be informed by an up to date assessment of the need for open space, sport and recreation facilities and opportunities for their provision (paragraph 73).
+National Policy considers the need for open space, sport and recreation facilities to be provided in connection with new developments, and the protection of existing spaces and facilities from inappropriate development. - 2.2 The NPPF advises that planning policies for open space, sport and recreational facilities should be informed by an up to date assessment of need for their provision (paragraph 73).
 The Council published an Open Space Sport and Recreation Study in 2009, which informed standards for provision set out in the adopted Core Strategy and Policies Development Plan Document 2011.
-It has since been updated by the Council's Parks and Cemeteries Department and revised standards incorporated into the Core Strategy Review, which is under preparation. - 2.3 The NPPF goes on to advise that the information gathered should be used to identify deficits and surpluses and therefore what new provision is needed (paragraph 73).
-This is set out in section 3 below. - 2.4 The NPPF requires that existing open space, sport and recreation facilities are protected and provides criteria against which to consider proposals for their redevelopment for alternative uses (paragraph 74). - 2.5 Also of relevance to securing open space provision in connection with new developments are the Community Infrastructure Levy Regulations 2010 ('the CIL Regulations').
-Regulation 122 imposes statutory restraint on the use of planning obligations, in effect giving legal force to what were previously "policy tests" in the Circulars issued by Government.
+It has since been updated by the Council's Parks and Cemeteries Service and revised standards incorporated into the adopted Ipswich Local Plan (2017). - 2.3 National guidance also advises that the assessment should also identify deficits and surpluses and therefore identify what new provision is needed (NPPF paragraph 73).
+This is set out in section 3 below. - 2.4 Existing open space, sport and recreation facilities must be protected.
+The NPPF provides criteria to consider proposals for their redevelopment for alternative uses (paragraph 74). - 2.5 Currently Ipswich Borough Council uses legal agreements (rather than Community Infrastructure Levy) to secure contributions to public open space.
+The Community Infrastructure Levy Regulations 2010 ('the CIL Regulations') Regulation 122 imposes statutory restraint on the use of planning obligations, in effect giving legal force to what were previously "policy tests" in the Circulars issued by Government.
 The tests are repeated in paragraph 204 of the NPPF and advice contained within the PPG explains that "Planning Obligations mitigate the impact of unacceptable development to make it acceptable in planning terms".
 Regulation 122(2) states:

-'A planning obligation may only constitute a reason for granting planning permission for development if the obligation is -
+[•]A planning obligation may only constitute a reason for granting planning permission for development if the obligation is -

-- (a) necessary to make the development acceptable in planning terms; - (b) directly related to the development; and - (c) fairly and reasonably related in scale and kind to the development.'
+- a) necessary to make the development acceptable in planning terms; - b) directly related to the development; and - c) fairly and reasonably related in scale and kind to the development."